LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

     )

 .. note::
-    It is also possible to use *Prompt-Element-Objects* (see :ref:`prompt-element-objects`) and also to provide a list of label words to the verbalizer.
+    It is also possible to use *Prompt-Element-Objects* (see :ref:`intuition-and-definition`) and also to provide a list of label words to the verbalizer.
     However, using a dict allows us to return keys of the dict in the predictions list eventually.

 Finding a Good Prompt